 Cloudflare is a great tool to improve your WordPress website speed, security & Core Web Vitals score.
-Cloudflare not only offers CDN but also add additional security on our site, preventing our site from DDos attack, etc. You can check my post on how to set up Cloudflare CDN & reduce your website speed.
+Cloudflare not only offers CDN but also adds additional security on our site, preventing our site from DDoS attacks, etc. You can check my post on how to set up Cloudflare CDN & reduce your website speed.

 Recently Cloudflare has launched a new add-on called Automatic Platform Optimization (APO) for the WordPress website at $5/month (free plan users) and if you are a paid plan user, then you don’t have to pay anything.